Assessment 2. Freestyle Web Design

 - The design (form, function and creativity) of the website itself

-- The adherence of the design to the design goals
+- The adherence of the design to the design goals and rationale

 - The descriptive comments provided with the code, demonstrating justification and an understanding of the approaches used